rclex/rclex_examples/rclex_topics/README.md

 $ iex -S mix
 iex()> RclexTopics.selfie_pubsub(10)  # 10 Nodes will publish and subscribe to corresponding topics at the same time
 ```

+You can confirm the messages for publication/subscription by several ways.
+Please refer to the other examples for more details.

 #### Talkers